 - Regular APR: 15.99 percent to 22.99 percent variable

-The Southwest Rapid Rewards® Premier Business Credit Card offers loyal business travelers who fly with Southwest Airlines a way to enjoy additional travel benefits.
-You can earn 2 points for every dollar you spend on purchases with the airline, and 1 point per dollar spent on all other purchases.
+The Southwest® Rapid Rewards® Premier Business Credit Card offers loyal business travelers who fly with Southwest Airlines a way to enjoy additional travel benefits.
+You can earn 3 points for every dollar you spend on purchases with the airline, 2 points per dollar on rideshares and Southwest’s Rapid Rewards® hotel and car rental partners along with 1 point per dollar spent on all other purchases.
 You can redeem your points for Southwest Airlines flights, which have no restrictions, change fees or blackout dates.

 Current sign-up bonus